Cloud Insight FAQ

 Q. How do I check if the Agent is in operation?

-A. See the method for your OS.
+A. Check the method for your OS.

 • Linux